-- i.
-Satisfying Legal and Contractual Obligations - Mandatory, for example, liability for employees or for motor vehicles - Required for trade or professional reasons, for example, professional indemnity
+- 1. Satisfying Legal and Contractual Obligations - Mandatory: for example, liability for employees or for motor vehicles - Required for trade or professional reasons: for example, professional indemnity - Demanded by customers or suppliers in a contract: for example, public liability. - Providing Balance Sheet/Profit and Loss Protection - Protect the balance sheet if a major event occurs: for example, a fire or a flood - Relieve pressure on cash flow and reduce volatility in the event of a loss

-- Demanded by customers or suppliers in a contract, for example, public liability - ii.
-Providing Balance Sheet / Profit and Loss Protection - Protect the balance sheet if a major event occurs, for example, a fire or a flood - Relieve pressure on cash flow and reduce volatility in the event of a loss - Budget for losses, for example, vehicle accidents or stolen plant / machinery - iii.
-Providing Employee Benefit / Protection of Employee and Contractor Assets - Funding of an employment benefit, for example, Private Health insurance - Protection of personal assets, for example, Directors' and Officers' Liability - Protection of the business in the event of the death of a key member of staff
+- Budget for losses: for example, vehicle accidents or stolen plant/machinery. - 3.
+Providing Employee Benefit/Protection of Employee and Contractor Assets - Funding of an employment benefit: for example, Private Health insurance - Protection of personal assets: for example, Directors' and Officers' Liability - Protection of the business in the event of the death of a key member of staff.

-These categories are considered in more depth at section 2.2 of this guide.
+These categories are considered in more depth at Section 2.3 of this Guide.

 Insurance provides more than financial protection and can facilitate access to advice on risk management and expertise for handling claims, especially around new or emerging risks such as cyber.
 This can be particularly valuable to help businesses understand and mitigate their risks, thereby reducing the likelihood of a major loss and helping minimise disruption should a loss occur.
 Most businesses will consider insurance as one source of mitigation alongside wider risk prevention and risk management measures.
-The Airmic EXPLAINED guide Risk and Managing Risk provides more details on such measures.1
+The Airmic EXPLAINED Guide, Risk and Managing Risk provides more details on such measures.1 arrangements are completed, the money is available.
+The circumstances governing what will be paid, and when, are all set out as part of the insurance policy, often in complex detail.
+Businesses therefore need to be prepared to invest considerable resources to make sure that the insurance policy operates as expected to ensure that their access to this capital is reliable.